Comparing Survey Results

 How to compare two Surveys

-2. Choose an existing Survey Benchmarking Report or create a new one
+2. Choose an existing Survey Heatmap or create a new one

 3. Once the report is open, select a survey from the Compare to dropdown list